sadparadiseinhell/lux/README.md

 ## lux

-**custom startpage with a dark and light theme for your favorite and most visited sites.**
+**custom startpage with a dark and light theme for your favorite and most visited websites**

 [try it yourself](https://sadparadiseinhell.github.io/)